uugan/ebarimt-java-client/README.md

 # ebarimt-java-client
-A java client library for getting vat bill.
+A java client library for getting/returning ebarimt's VAT bill.

 (only for cash payment)
-## Download

 ## Config file
 Config file contains multiple companies configuration.
 By default library will seek config.yml file from VM arguments.